 Where do I start?
 How do I make an appointment to see a BBA International Programs advisor?

-After attending an info session, students can make a virtual appointment to speak to a BBA International Programs advisor.
+After attending an info session, students can make an appointment to speak to a BBA International Programs advisor.
 Students may book a virtual or in-person appointment on our Contact Us page.
 Appointments cannot be made via email.

 If you cannot attend your appointment, please cancel it online.
 Missed appointments may affect the consideration of your study abroad application.